Q: What’s coming next from you?

 I love literary writing, and I’m particularly drawn to writers who can manage that while also mixing in genre elements.
-Among contemporary authors, somebody like Michael Chabon is about as good as it gets.
+It’s all about getting readers to turn the page.

 Q: Will you take a look at my manuscript and tell me what you think of it?

 Informally, no. I have to protect my limited time that isn’t eaten up by my own writing, a full-time job, responsibilities at home and my other ventures.
 However, if you’re interested in hiring me as a story editor, a copy editor or a typesetter/designer, I offer a full range of editorial services at rates that are very competitive in the field.

 Q: Will you speak to my book club or civic organization?
 What does it cost?

 I will be happy to do my level best to make it work with my schedule.
 Drop me a line and tell me what you’re thinking.
 If you’re local (that is, Billings and immediate area), I’m happy to do it for the fellowship, a meal and/or the opportunity to sell some books.
 If it requires travel, an honorarium that helps me offset my time and expense is much appreciated.
 Drop me a line, and I’ll do my best to work something out.